 Types of Paint for Wood

-With so many varieties and paint variations, it can be tricky to determine which is the best for your interior or exterior project.
-Before embarking on your task, learning the difference between the different paint types is crucial in that decision-making process.
+With so many cans on the shelf, it is tricky to determine which formula fits your interior or exterior project.
+You want something that sticks, looks good, and lasts.
+Before you pop the lid, learning the difference between the main paint types is crucial for that decision-making process.

-So, let’s have a look at the various paint types and what makes them suitable.
+Here is a look at the various paint types and where they shine.

 Oil-Based Paint